 Speaking other foreign languages enables you to tap into the vast ocean of information which was not previously available and to pass it on to others.

 Discovering their history, you experience their pain, share their victories.
 You begin to see the world through their eyes.
-And then the magic happens – you create a connection between your own culture and language to theirs and you develop deeper understanding of your own language and culture.
+And then the magic happens – you create a connection between your own culture and language to theirs and you develop a deeper understanding of your own language and culture.

-That often makes you more aware and appreciative of the unique qualities within your own language, people and culture.
+That often makes you more aware and appreciative of the unique qualities within your own language, people, and culture.